|

 the East.
 Concentrating mostly in the Black Sea, North Africa and

-rich in farm land, fresh water and were always close to the sea.
+areas rich in farm land, fresh water and were always close to the sea.

 As the colonies grew and developed economically the trade routes